taixingbi/coding-test/machine learning.md

 #### 1. What’s the trade-off between bias and variance?

+**Bias** is **error** due to erroneous or overly **simplistic assumptions** in the learning algorithm you’re using.
+This can lead to the model **underfitting your data, making it hard for it to have high predictive accuracy** and for you to generalize your knowledge from the training set to the test set.

-**Bias** is error due to erroneous or overly simplistic assumptions in the learning algorithm you’re using **Variance** is error due to too much complexity in the learning algorithm you’re using
+**Variance** is error due to too much complexity in the learning algorithm you’re using

 #### 2. Explain how a ROC curve works.